 Just two weeks after Kraftwerk, LABOUR debuted the theater version at HAU Hebbel am Ufer, adding the parenthetical Farsi word for ‘consent’ to the title.
 Based on the same musical dramaturgy, this new iteration was site-specific to the space with electronic music, drumset, two dancers, ten performers, video, printed fabrics and light.
 The opening section featured their sonic activation format: the audience advanced from the entrance through the stairwell and into the foyer as percussionists moved in sonic choreography to address the acoustic conditions of these spaces and attune audience senses before arriving in the theater space.
 The 24-meters of printed fabric, presented in a type of procession along with drumset, activated the theater space and transitioned the public into a more traditional seated environment with frontal stage where the remaining piece unfolds, eventually closing with an immersive light and sound spectacle where strobes seems to enter the viewers head, and the closed eyelids become the subjective mediator for an intense internal confrontation with light.

-concept, direction & music: LABOUR (Farahnaz Hatam & Colin Hacklander)
+by: LABOUR (Farahnaz Hatam & Colin Hacklander)

 video art direction: Evelyn Bencicova, Enes Güç, Zeynep Schilling